 - SQL Server Version List – I use this up-to-date list of SQL Server versions to check if any service packs or commutative updates are missing.

-- SQL Server Wait Types Library and Latches Classes Library – While I do remember the most common wait types and latches classes that I see all the time, I sometime run into one that I haven’t seen before or just can’t remember what is.
-Paul Randal‘s libraries are really useful resources to look up those.
+- SQL Server Wait Types Library and Latches Classes Library – While I remember the most common wait types and latches classes I see all the time, I sometimes run into one I haven’t seen before or can’t remember what is.
+Paul Randal‘s libraries are handy resources to look up those.

 That’s it!
-If you have a free tool or script that you use (or wrote yourself), feel free to leave a comment – would love to check it out!
+If you have a free tool or script you use (or wrote yourself), leave a comment – would love to check it out!